perladvent/perldotcom/content/article/querying-mysql-with-perl.md

 my $arrayref = $fetchall_arrayref();
 ```

 This is good, but it has two problems: we're getting everything and we're not getting it by name.
-It's an array of arrays, and we have hashes for a reason.
+It's an array of arrays, and we have hashes for a reason:

 ```perl
 my $query = <<'SQL';